Butterfly wing wedding dress

 Butterfly wing dress with pale blue green edging and hand beading.

-Simple ivory satin dress with sweetheart neckline and halter strap.
-The bias-cut skirt flows from the underbust line with silk georgette ‘wing’ panels laid over the top and extending onto the train at the back.
-The beading was all applied by hand, a mix of Swarovski crystals, natural quartz and turquoise stones, seed beads and sequins.
+I made Katie a simple ivory satin dress with sweetheart neckline and halter strap.
+The bias-cut skirt flows from the underbust line with silk georgette ‘wing’ panels laid over the top.
+I created the wings to extend onto the train at the back.
+All the beading was applied by hand.
+I used a mix of Swarovski crystals, natural quartz and turquoise stones, seed beads and sequins.
 The beading was thickly applied around the neckline, fading away over the bodice and applied in informal scatters on the coloured wing edges.

 Katie designed the look and detail of her whole wedding day to perfection.
 She is a designer herself and knew exactly what she wanted!

-Visit Katie’s website to see more of her work and so see how she can help with the concept and design of your big day!
+Visit Katie’s website to see more of her work.
+See how she can help with the concept and design of your big day!

 couture wedding dress with aqua blue silk trim and edging